 And others!
 To be honest some of them might have been found at UHF Records, because they have cool stuff too (read below).

 Then I went to SCOUT which is a beautiful store that you should go to.
 I love all the gift items that they have.
 I bought this awesome Hippie Modernism book here which was the book from a touring art exhibit that was at the Cranbrook Art Museum.
 You should just come in here and look around.
 It and Saffron are my favorite "vibe" stores in Royal Oak (okay and Rail and Anchor), and I don't generally buy women's clothing!

 So yes, then I went to UHF, which is so great.
 I can't reiterate this enough -- if you are lucky enough to be near a downton where you can go buy cool things, do it!
-I bought comics for $1 each.
 UHF has cool VINYL ALBUMS for $1 each.
-I bought this!
+I bought this.

 Patrick Sky, "A Harvest of Gentle Clang."
 This was was only $6 as you can see.
 It's great.
 I think I've found my own, personal, singer song-writer.
-What do you know, I was just thinking about Buffy St. Marie today.
-Both UHF and Papertrail helped me with the spare change I was lacking which is a nice gesture -- I paid it back by giving my change later to the gas station!
+I was just thinking about Buffy St. Marie today, and Sky dedicated the album to her.
+Both UHF and Papertrail helped me with the spare change I was lacking which is a nice gesture — I paid it back by giving my change later to the gas station.
 That's a good way to go through a day I think.

 Anyway after UHF I heard piano music and found a soulful piano player Brianna Dee Kingsley who was just going to town on the piano.
 I put the video up on YouTube.